ogbaoghene/lime-utils/sass/styleguide.md

 ###Coding Style

 ####Spacing
-- Use soft-tabs with a four space indent.
+- Use soft-tabs with a two space indent.
 Spaces are the only way to guarantee code renders the same in any person's environment.
 - Put spaces after `:` in property declarations.
 - Put spaces before `{` in rule declarations.
 - Put line breaks between rulesets.